 Yarriabini National Park Entry Signs

-A series of 3 different designs based on Aboriginal artwork were used for the different entrances.
+A series of 3 different designs based on provided Aboriginal artwork were used for the different entrances.